Surge Marketing Deployment: Scaling Rapidly To Attack The Demand Wave

 3. Perfect your battle plan

-Scaling up your marketing rapidly to tap into demand comes with a minefield of challenges and risks to navigate and overcome.
+Scaling up your digital marketing rapidly to tap into demand comes with a minefield of challenges and risks to navigate and overcome.
 Your battle plan needs to be rock solid before you step on to the field.

 The first, and most critical, step is confirming your product or service is something your customers want.